pyk595/tp/docs/UserGuide.md

 ### Finding contacts with tag: `#`

-Finds all the contacts with the specified tag assigned to them.
+If you want to focus on a specific category, you can find all the contacts with the specified tag assigned to them.

 Format: `#TAG`